 - Learners: LMS provides the ability for learners to use their interactive features and learn online.
-Do you know, 90% of students prefer learning online to traditional learning methods.
+According to a study, 90% of students prefer learning online to traditional learning methods.
 Being a learner, you are able to see your course catalog and complete assigned courses.
 Also, you can review any evaluations and measure their own progress.

 - Instructor: LMS platform provides a way for instructors to create and deliver content.
 Also, to monitor student participation, and assess student performance in an easy manner.
 Nowadays, around 94% of online learners prefer to study at their own pace.

-Now, lets have a look on the types of LMS:
+Now, let’s have a look at the types of LMS:

 Types of LMS

 There are many types of learning management systems that you can choose from according to your business requirements.

 - Enterprise LMS: This LMS type will help your corporation to maximize the benefits of a modern training program.
 Moreover, Enterprise LMS is highly scalable.
 It will grow as new courses will be added.
 Also, it has a huge list of built-in features to fulfill all your needs.